nopSolutions/nopCommerce-Docs/user-guide/configuring/settingup/payments/methods/paypal-standard.md

 ![notifications](_static/paypal-standard/notificationsPP.png)

-2. Familiarize yourself with the information regarding **IPN** and click **Choose IPN Settings**
+1. Familiarize yourself with the information regarding **IPN** and click **Choose IPN Settings**

 ![chooseIPN](_static/paypal-standard/chooseIPNSettings.png)

-3. Select **Receive IPN messages (Enabled)**.
+1. Select **Receive IPN messages (Enabled)**.
 As **Notification URL** enter URL of your IPN handler

 ![editIPN](_static/paypal-standard/editIPN.png)

-4. Click **Save.** You should get a message that you have successfully activated IPN.
+1. Click **Save.** You should get a message that you have successfully activated IPN.

 > [!NOTE]
 > Instant Payment Notification (IPN) is PayPal's message service that sends a notification when a transaction is affected.
 Once IPN is integrated, sellers can automate their back office so they are not required to wait for payments to come in to trigger order fulfillment.

-#### Known Issues
+## Known Issues

-##### Error: Things don't appear to be working at the moment (Paypal)
+### Error: Things don't appear to be working at the moment (Paypal)

 If you see the above error "Things don't appear to be working at the moment.
 Please try again later"

 ![paypalerror](_static/paypal-standard/file-6jjW2AH7yT.png)

 The error is caused by a setting within your PayPal Account.

-Step 1: On the left sidebar under "Products & Services" click "Website Payments"
+**Step 1**: On the left sidebar under "Products & Services" click "Website Payments"

-Step 2: Click "Update" next to the "Website Preferences" section
+**Step 2**: Click "Update" next to the "Website Preferences" section

-Step 3: Scroll down to "Encrypted Website Payments" section, and select "Off" from the right side and then save your changes.
+**Step 3**: Scroll down to "Encrypted Website Payments" section, and select "Off" from the right side and then save your changes.

 ![encryptedwebsitepayments](_static/paypal-standard/file-c2yKWw2xMN.png)